-Pulling action on the lever is smooth, has minimal travel, and requires minimal force.
-Pulling down just slightly on the lever will activate the electronic brake which provides modest braking.
-Pulling just a bit further, takes the small amount of slack in the mechanical cable and begins to activate the rear drum brake.
+Pulling action on the brake is smooth and requires minimal force.
+Pulling down just slightly on the lever will activate the electronic brake, which provides modest braking.
+Pulling a bit further takes the small amount of slack in the mechanical cable and begins to activate the rear drum brake.

 Overall, the brake lever gives good control over the brakes and allows sudden, rapid and controlled stopping, if necessary.